joshuasorkin/nominous/readme.md

+# Welcome to Nominous!
-Welcome to Nominous, an API for providing original content derived from a user's first name and birth year.
+# An API for providing original content derived from a user's first name and birth year.

-To access the API, simply make a GET request to:
+To access the API and receive a paragraph of name analysis, make a GET request to:

 ```
 nominous.herokuapp.com/api/[first name]/[birth year]